Lumavate-Team/documentation/docs/6-CLI.rst

          Client secret: <<user clientSecret>>

 .. note::
-   The CLI uses Client id and Client secret to associate a user’s context to a machine.
+   The CLI uses Client Id and Client Secret to associate a user’s context to a machine.
 From this point forward, user will refer to the client id and client secret information used to setup the environment in the CLI.

 .. _Provisioning Profiles:

 Setting up Profiles:
 ^^^^^^^^^^^^^^^^^^^

-Profiles can be set-up using the Lumavate preset command or using your own configuration.
+Profiles can be setup using the Lumavate pre-set command or using your own configuration.

-You will need to have configured an environment on your machine through the CLI before you can configure a profile.
+You will need to have configured an environment on your machine through the CLI to configure a profile.

 Using a preset configuration: